UPVC Decking vs Composite vs Wood: Key Differences Explained

 UPVC Decking

 Don’t be put off by the price of a UPVC deck as it is only slightly more expensive than a composite deck, and in any case, Lakeland Verandahs is able to offer you a number of flexible finance options to help you pay for it.
-Remember too that UPVC decking has a long lifespan, so you will get full value for money from it.
+Remember too that a UPVC deck has a long lifespan, so you will get full value for money from it.

 If UPVC decking gets your vote, ask for a FREE quote from Lakeland Verandahs.